cosmos72/stmx/README.md

   input/output.
 More details in the paragraph INPUT/OUTPUT DURING TRANSACTIONS below.

+  Note: new threads **must** be created with `(bordeaux-threads:start-thread)` in order to establish thread-local bindings needed by STMX.
+A safety check that detects missing thread-local bindings has been recently added to STMX.

   Note: STMX allows using transactional data both inside and outside atomic blocks, but be aware that accessing transactional data from outside atomic transactions is only intended for **debugging** purposes at the REPL: